albertintech/apai/docs/congress/cmf/fema/voting-methods-technical-explainer.md

 The Act creates the **Electoral Science Office (ESO)**, a permanent technical agency responsible for maintaining and improving the voting methods over time.
 The ESO operates within a three-tier protection framework that matches each element's level of protection to its significance.

-Some things are **statutory principles** -- the democratic commitments that define how the voting system must work: the 0-5 star scoring scale, the requirement that all voters are treated equally, and the proportional outcome requirement for multi-winner elections.
+Some things are **statutory principles** -- the democratic commitments that define how the voting system must work: the requirement that all voters can score all candidates, the requirement that all voters are treated equally, and the proportional outcome requirement for multi-winner elections.
 These can only be changed by an Act of Congress.

-Other things are **protected design elements** -- core design choices like the specific scoring range and the structure of the automatic runoff.
+Other things are **protected design elements** -- core design choices like the 0-5 star scoring range, the treatment of unscored candidates, and the structure of the automatic runoff.
 The ESO can study these and propose improvements, but changes require Congress to affirmatively approve them.

 Finally, there are **adjustable technical parameters** -- implementation details like the exact formula used to calculate the quota, or the precise rules for breaking ties.
 The ESO can adjust these through a structured public process that includes supermajority Commission approval, public comment, and Congressional review.
 This allows the system to benefit from new research without requiring a new law every time a small improvement is identified.